-- Our Weekend Events guide will publish every Friday on The Scene section of on NBC7.com
+- Our Weekend Events guide publishes each Friday on The Scene section of NBC7.com

-- Like our mission always, our guide will span the county -- north, south, east and west -- to bring you fun, fresh, and affordable things to do in San Diego
+- Like our mission always, our guide will do its best to span the county -- north, south, east, and west -- to bring you fun, fresh and affordable things to do in San Diego

 - Follow @TheSceneSD on Twitter or here for the latest stories on things to do around San Diego

 Saturday, Oct.
 23

 AleSmith Fright Nights 7 p.m to 11 p.m.; Miramar Boos and brews?
 Sipping some suds while seeking out a few startles and scares grows quite popular as October reaches its final week.
 And if you make for AleSmith Brewing Company, you can savor a bit of both, if you're ready for a hopsy haunted happening.
 For Fright Nights featuring the Haunted Maze by ScareAdventures is now lurking at the libation-filled location.
 You may encounter the "Red Harvest," and other spine-chilling sights, if you step away from the tasting room to investigate "what evil lurks in the rolling wheat fields..."
 The booful brew at the center of scares?
 Why that would be Evil Dead Red, of course.
 Good to know?
 This experience is likely too intense for the youngsters.
 Tickets start at $7.